 In 2017, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that is an "independent director" as defined under applicable Nasdaq rules, including, in the case of all the members of our audit committee, the independence criteria set forth in Rule 10A-3 under the Exchange Act, and in the case of all the members of our compensation committee, the independence criteria set forth in Rule 10C-1 under the Exchange Act.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that is an "independent director" as defined under applicable Nasdaq rules.
 In making such determination, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
-Mr. Schor and Dr. Mannick are not independent directors under these rules because they are our President and Chief Executive Officer and Chief Medical Officer, respectively.
+Mr. Schor is not an independent director under these rules because he is our President and Chief Executive Officer.